timvink/mkdocs-table-reader-plugin/README.md

 {{ read_csv('path_to_table.csv') }}
 ```

-Where the path is relative to the location of your project's `mkdocs.yml` file.
+Where the path is relative to the location of your project's `mkdocs.yml` file (although you can [change that](https://timvink.github.io/mkdocs-table-reader-plugin/options) to be relative to your `docs/` directory).

 ## Documentation